 2. Be fully present at the interview

-When most people tell a story, they have a collection of moments they want to share, but they don’t know why.
+When most people tell a story, they have a collection of moments they want to share but don’t know why.
 They present fragments that are clues to the bigger picture.

 When I listen, I’m listening to what they say and also what they don’t say.